markrickert/App-Display-Page/Readme.md

 for all my apps wherever I display this data on my personal websites.
 This was the natural thing to do.

+# How to use:

+* Clone or download the repos.
+* Upload the folder 'app-display-page' to your Wordpress installation's plugins folder.
+* Log into Wordpress and activate the plugin.
+* In any post or page, insert the following shortcode: [ios-app id="1234"] (where "1234" is your application's App Store ID)
+* Save the page and check out the result!

+This plugin will cache the data from your application in the Wordpress database for 24 hours, however, the application icon and screenshots are pulled directly from apple's CDN servers.